-- The Class AA Trustee. - · Upon payment of final distributions to the holders of Class AA Certificates, the Class A Trustee. - Under certain circumstances, and notwithstanding the foregoing, the Liquidity Provider (including, if any Class B Certificates are issued, any liquidity provider for the Class B Certificates) with the largest amount owed to it.
+- The Class AA Trustee. - Upon payment of final distributions to the holders of Class AA Certificates, the Class A Trustee. - Upon payment of final distributions to the holders of the Class A Certificates, the Class B Trustee. - · Under certain circumstances, and notwithstanding the foregoing, the Liquidity Provider with the largest amount owed to it.